-Adobe Flash has caused many problems in the past, with critical vulnerabilities being exposed right after the company releases security updates.
+Adobe Flash has caused many problems in the past, with critical vulnerabilities frequently being exposed and Adobe regularly being required to release security updates.

 How to uninstall Flash Player on your Mac